nickheyer/DiscoJack/README.md

   1. Unpacks DiscoFlix_assets.zip for later use by bot.
   2. Creates a ini file, where it stores and uses values like tokens, settings, etc.
   3. Creates a "bank" file, where all of your servers discord members are stored alongside a dollar amount, aka their bankroll.
-    i.
-This is where the "intents" are being used.
-Discord's api needs intents declared within the code and the dashboard, see [here](#further-notes). ii.
-Intents are required for guild/channel/member checking.
+     - This is where the "intents" are being used.
+Discord's api needs intents declared within the code and the dashboard, see [here](#further-notes).
+     - Intents are required for guild/channel/member checking.
 Discord bots don't actually see members of a server unless you declare these intents.

 There are a few commands: